-A-CAM support commenced as of January 1, 2017.
-All of LICT's subsidiaries that were eligible to participate in A-CAM elected to do so.
-These companies were Upper Peninsula Telephone Company; Michigan Central Broadband Company, LLC dba Michigan Broadband Services; Cal-Ore Telephone Co.; Central Scott Telephone Company; Central Utah Telephone, Inc.; Bear Lake Communications, Inc.; Skyline Telecom; Haviland Telephone Company, Inc.; J.B.N.
-Telephone Company, Inc.; and Western New Mexico Telephone Company, Inc. (Belmont Telephone Company, Bretton Woods Telephone Company, Inc. and Cuba City Telephone Exchange Company were not eligible for A-CAM and are participating in CAF-BLS.)
+A-CAM adoption by LICT was done as follows: 1) effective January 1, 2017, all of LICT's subsidiaries that were eligible to participate in A-CAM elected to do so.
+The LICT states and companies adopting A-CAM in 2017 were Michigan: Upper Peninsula Telephone Company and Michigan Central Broadband Company; California: Cal-Ore Telephone Company, Inc.; Iowa: Central Scott Telephone Company, Inc. and Dixon Telephone Company; Utah: Central Utah Telephone, Inc.; Bear Lake Communications Inc.; and Skyline Telecom; Kansas: Haviland Telephone Company, Inc.; and J.B.N.
+Telephone Company, Inc.; and New Mexico: Western New Mexico Telephone Company, Inc. and 2) in 2019, LICT's Wisconsin operations, Belmont Telephone Company, Inc. and Cuba City Telephone Exchange, Inc., adopted A-CAM II, which was retroactive to January 1, 2019.